Lab-1-1

 -

-Download the files sakura.css and normalize.css to the app folder.
-Make sure to rename then to sakura.css and normalize.css.
+Download the files sakura.css and normalize.css and save them to the app folder.
+Make sure to rename them to sakura.css and normalize.css.

 -